funkyfuture/deck-chores/README.rst

 - parse time units for interval triggers
 - handle a global limit on concurrent jobs
-- print jobs when receiving SIGHUP
+- print jobs when receiving SIGUSR1
+- maybe drop all jobs and reinspect containers on SIGUSR2
+  - simpler: shutdown and fork self
 - randomization of interval triggered events
 - maybe add a randomize expression for cron triggers